mark-thompson01/powershell-fundamentals/README.md

 # PowerShell Fundamentals Tutorial

-This repository is part of my GitHub Pages Portfolio and demonstrates hands-on, practical experience with PowerShell.
+This repository is part of my PowerShell Fundamentals tutorial available on my GitHub Pages Portfolio and demonstrates hands-on, practical experience with PowerShell.
 It covers core scripting concepts and real-world use cases aligned with practical tasks.

 ---